 - Mission, To provide an academically stimulating, diverse, quality learning environment that engenders research, innovation and technology development towards producing leaders to contribute to attainment of national development goals.

 Thank you and welcome to this University Disability Portal

 Click the links below to download the documents:

-DeKUT Committee for People Living With Disability (PLWD) has established an online platform on the website that was launched by the Vice Chancellor Prof. Eng.
+DeKUT Committee for People With Disability (PWD) has established an online platform on the website that was launched by the Vice Chancellor Prof. Eng.
 Ndirangu Kioni on 16th May, 2018.
-This page contains downloadable materials as well as informs people on the steps the University is undertaking in order to provide conducive environment for PLWD.
+This page contains downloadable materials as well as informs people on the steps the University is undertaking in order to provide conducive environment for PWD.